kcela02/Esty/README.md

-# Etsy
+# Esty
-Website for Etsy Scents
+Website for Esty Scents